 Setting up a machine for a workout

 During your first few gym visits the unfamiliar machines and technology can feel overwhelming to master but don't worry!
-To help prepare you and give you the best experience of the gym, we’ve created a simple guides to help you master the set-up of our most popular gym machines: the treadmill, the cross trainer, and rower.
+To help prepare you and give you the best experience of the gym, we’ve created some simple step by step guides to help you master the set-up of our most popular gym machines: the treadmill, the cross trainer, and rower.

 FIND OUT HOW TO SET UP A TREADMILL BEFORE YOUR FIRST GYM VISIT

 The treadmill is a great piece of equipment to help improve or maintain your cardiovascular fitness.
 Whether you want to get your steps in, fancy a jog, or some interval sprints, you can adjust the settings to help suit your fitness goals.

 How to switch the treadmill on: Make sure to step to get on the treadmill while it's off.
 To switch the treadmill on press the Go button which is located in the middle of the dashboard.